impulsado/wannaNotes/Projects/authServer/authServer.md

 	$user_data = check_login($con);
 ?>
 ```
-Every time the client access our
+Every time the client access our website, it will check if it's logged-in.
+This check will be executed by `check_login()` function created in `functions.php`.

 [More info](https://www.php.net/manual/en/function.session-start.php)